Republicans condemn ‘scheme’ to undo election for Trump

-WASHINGTON (AP) — The extraordinary Republican effort to overturn the presidential electionwas condemned Sunday by an outpouring of current and former GOP officials warning the effort to sow doubt in Joe Biden’swin and keep President Donald Trump in office is undermining Americans’ faith in democracy.
+WASHINGTON (AP) — The unprecedented Republican effort to overturn the presidential election has been condemned by an outpouring of current and former GOP officials warning the effort to sow doubt in Joe Biden’swin and keep President Donald Trump in office is undermining Americans’ faith in democracy.

 Trump has enlisted support from a dozen Republican senators and up to 100 House Republicans to challenge the Electoral Collegevote when Congress convenes in a joint session to confirm President-elect Joe Biden’s306-232 win.